github4ak/prashnottar/README.md

  - Run the scoring program (from the scoring_program folder)
     - `perl score-answers.pl my_custom_list.response my_custom_list.answers`

-*We got an average f-measure of 0.1379 with our initial sentence-question word matching algorithm.*
+*We got an average f-measure of 0.3141 for our mid-point evaluation.*